-24.73 C Bath temperature display
+Bath temperature display

-The bath heats or cools until it reaches the new set-point temperature.
+The bath will heat or cool until it reaches the new set-point temperature.
 Set the heater switch to position "HIGH" to allow the bath to more quickly reach a higher temperature.
 The "HIGH" setting may be necessary to reach higher temperatures and control at high temperatures.

-When setting the set-point temperature be careful not to exceed the temperature limit of the bath fluid.
+When setting the set-point temperature is careful not to exceed the temperature limit of the bath fluid.
 The over-temperature cut-out should be correctly set to prevent this from happening.
-See Section 8.8.
+See Section 9.8.

-If operating the bath below 45 °C set the COOLING power switch to ON.
+If operating the bath below 45 $^{\circ}$ C, set the COOLING power switch to ON.
 The cooling temperature may require adjustment to provide the proper amount of cooling.
-See Section 7.5.
+See section 8.5.

-To obtain optimum control stability adjust the proportional band as discussed in Section 8.7.
+To obtain optimum control stability adjust the proportional band as discussed in Section 9.7.